{{item.title}}

 Why is it relevant to the audit committee?

-Given the evolving regulatory and standard-setting environments and impending related reporting requirements, companies that are impacted should be gearing up for disclosures.
+Companies that are impacted by sustainability-related reporting requirements should be gearing up for disclosures.
 This means developing processes and controls and having technology in place to produce quality reporting.
 It may also involve having internal audit allocate time in its audit plan to weigh in on the design and operating effectiveness of new processes and controls.
-Understanding management’s processes and controls in place relating to the scope and quality of disclosures is an important aspect of the audit committee’s oversight role.
+Understanding management’s processes and controls relating to the scope and quality of disclosures is an important aspect of the audit committee’s oversight role.

 What questions should the audit committee ask?